kojiishi/switchbot-rs/cli/README.md

 [SwitchBot API documentation about device control commands][send-device-control-commands] to find the command you want to send to your devices.

-The following example sends the `turnOn` command to the DIY Light.
+The following example sends the `turnOn` command to the device number 2.
 ```shell-session
 Device> 2
 Name: My Bedroom Light